ilyakaznacheev/public/en/how-i-write-my-unit-tests-in-go-quickly.md

 The test case writing is hard and boring work.
 You have to prepare a lot of data samples, do a boring work of setting the environment up, preparing infrastructure like HTTP requests and response writers, mock servers, stub data, etc. And it's really tedious to write every got and want data check and corresponding errors.

 But you can save some time by using shortcuts.
-And with shortcuts I mean test libraries as [testify](https://github.com/stretchr/testify) to wrap repetitive parts of tests in clean and handy helpers!
+And with shortcuts, I mean test libraries as [testify](https://github.com/stretchr/testify) to wrap repetitive parts of tests in clean and handy helpers!

 Let's say you have a common HTTP response with something like this: